axismaps/axis-jekyll/_guide/multivariate_00_univariate_vs_multivariate.md

 ### Concerns and Limitations

 Before deciding to make multivariate maps know that they are harder to design than one-attribute maps.
 They can become easily cluttered with many overlapping map symbols and colors all competing for precious space on the map.
 It is also wise to consider your audience and the amount of time they are likely to spend reading your map.
 In the examples below, bivariate choropleth maps use color in a fairly sophisticated manner and they usually require many return trips to the map legend to keep all of the colors straight.
-Simple univariate maps are not nearly as complicated and will work better-and work more quickly-for a wider audience.
+Simple univariate maps are not nearly as complicated and will work better—and work more quickly—for a wider audience.

 ![]({{site.baseurl}}/guide/images/bivariateLegend.jpg)![]({{site.baseurl}}/guide/images/univariateLegend.jpg)